 Plus, no down days at Northern Escape!
 When it snows too heavily for the helicopters to fly, the snowcats whisk you up the goods and more than your fair share of deep stormy powder.

 Immerse yourself in the wild and beautiful landscapes of Iceland on a one-of-a-kind sailing and skiing trip.
-In the Hornstandir Nature Reserve, in the West Fjords of Iceland (just a few miles from the Arctic Circle), you can leave the world behind, spending your days skiing the snowy peaks and your nights resting at sea on the ‘expedition yacht’ AURORA.
+In the Hornstandir Nature Reserve, in the West Fjords of Iceland (just a few miles from the Arctic Circle), you can leave the world behind, spending your days skiing the snowy peaks and your nights resting at sea on the 'expedition yacht' AURORA Arktika.

-On the Iceland Sailboat Skiing trip you’ll anchor each night in a different spot, traveling around the fjords finding the best powder.
-Each day you can look forward to 6 to 8 hours of skiing or snowboarding, but whenever you’re ready to rest, your boat will be waiting at the bottom of the hill.
-The boat sleeps 10 guests in comfortable bunks, and you’ll enjoy communal gourmet meals aboard with the rest the group.
+On the Iceland Sailboat Skiing trip, you'll anchor each night in a different spot, traveling around the fjords finding the best powder.
+Each day you can look forward to 6 to 8 hours of skiing or snowboarding, but whenever you're ready to rest, your boat will be waiting at the bottom of the hill.
+The boat sleeps 10 guests in comfortable bunks, and you'll enjoy communal gourmet meals aboard with the rest of the group.

-SASS Camps Bariloche
+SASS Camps Bariloche, Argentina

-The wonderful Patagonian terrain you will ski or ride during your trip covers over 1,500 acres, including epic backcountry.
-You’ll be awestruck with the amazing vistas over snowcapped peaks and abundant lakes at the massive Cerro Catedral Resort – one of the best resorts in South America, with an incredible variety of terrain from steeps to trees.
+The incredible Patagonian terrain you will ski or ride during your trip covers over 1,500 acres, including epic backcountry.
+You'll be awestruck with the amazing vistas over snowcapped peaks and abundant lakes at the massive Cerro Catedral Resort – one of the best resorts in South America, with an incredible variety of terrain from steeps to trees.

 Young-minded riders will particularly love the SASS camps because you can shred as much as you want during the days, then enjoy Bariloche's epic nightlife in the evenings.
 Riders come from all over the world to enjoy the company of other young people looking for the times of their lives.